nsc-norway/suprDUPr/README.md

 ### Python scripts

 The python scripts are included as a kind of documentation.
-They are only used to simulate how many duplicates are detected in certain well defined scenarios.
+They are only used to simulate how many duplicates are detected in certain well defined scenarios, and aren't useful to analyse data.

 ## Bugs / comments